spec0p/pg-docs/sdk-js.md

 #### TV remote control input handling

-On TV environment, the information of remote control buttons that were pressed, are sent to the game to be handled by the `onKeyPress` callback function.
-Possible values are: 'left', 'right', 'up', 'down' and 'enter'.
+On TV environment, the `onKeyPress` callback handles the remote control keys that were pressed.
+The possible values are: 'left', 'right', 'up', 'down' and 'enter'.

 ```js
 onKeyPress: function(key) {